ig3/srf/README.md

  * id: record create time, ms since epoch
  * cardid: fk to card.id
- * ease: 1, 2, 3 or 4, according to the ease of the review
+ * ease: the ease of the review: again, hard, good or easy
  * interval: the new interval in seconds
  * lastinterval: the previous interval in seconds
  * factor: a factor for determining interval